Gabi Garcia: Shoot boxing

-Garcia made her shoot boxing debut on July 7, 2017 when she faced Megumi Yabushita at Shoot Boxing Girl's S-Cup 2017.
-The bout was declared a No Contest after twice hitting Yabushita with illegal soccer kicks when her opponent fell to the ground.
+Garcia made her shoot boxing debut on July 7, 2017, when she faced Megumi Yabushita at Shoot Boxing Girl's S-Cup 2017.
+The bout was declared a no contest after twice hitting Yabushita with illegal soccer kicks when her opponent fell to the ground.

+Personal life

+Gabi Garcia is married to Bruno Almeida, but on May 30, 2023, she publicly accused him of committing fraud, financial abuse, and physical abuse.
+In 2024, Garcia was recognised for multiple achievements in the Guinness Book of World Records.